EcoSphereNetwork/ESN_Repo-Template/README.md

 - [License](#-license)

 ## 🎯 About
 The EcoSphere Network Repository Template provides a standardized starting point for new projects, incorporating modern development practices, comprehensive workflows, and essential tooling.
-This template is designed to accelerate project setup while ensuring consistency across the EcoSphere Network ecosystem.
+This template is designed to accelerate project setup while ensuring consistency across the *ESN* ecosystem.

 ### Why Use This Template?
 - 🚀 **Quick Start**: Get your project running in minutes with pre-configured tooling